godotengine/godot-docs/classes/class_array.rst

 - :ref:`int<class_int>` **size** **(** **)**

-Return the amount of elements in the array.
+Return the amount of non-NULL elements in the array.

 .. _class_Array_sort: